AryanBhagotra/COP26-Analysis/README.md

 ### __Why?__

 Each and every year, news of a different climate change conference dominates the headlines :seedling:.
 It seemed that each conference failed to bring about the change it required.
 We wondered if these conferences had any impacts on pollution, and whether the impacts were uniform.
-In fact, our very own __Minouche Shafik__ presented at COP27!
+In fact,__Minouche Shafik__ presented at COP27!
 As ESG considerations dominate the financial sector, marking a shift from a __shareholder__ to a __stakeholder__ model, we wanted to assess if governments were responding to global climate concerns! :evergreen_tree:

 ### __What did we find?__